kmchmk/SLT-Data-Usage/README.md

 # SLT-Data-Usage
 This program can get your SLT data usage and display it in the system tray.
-This is mostly useful if you are using an unlimited package with a daily limit.

 ![image](https://user-images.githubusercontent.com/12431727/128552259-83c8b8ea-4b40-476a-ad6d-f8761d81604a.png)